 ABOUT

-Mr. Karwowski has won a number of prizes at national and international piano competitions and chamber music competitions, including 1st prize at the National MTNA Young Artist Competition (2022), 2nd prize at the San Antonio Young Artist Tuesday Musical Club Piano Competition (2024), 1st prize at the Texas MTNA Young Artist Competition (2021), 1st prize and special prizes at the Gloria Artis International Piano Competition in Vienna (2019), 1st prize and special prizes in the 3rd Siberian International Chopin Competition in Tomsk (2016), an honorable mention at the 16th International Liszt Competition in Los Angeles (2021), 1st prizes in national piano competitions for young pianists in Konin, Rybnik, Lodz and Krakow, Poland (2016), 2nd prize in the Central Texas songSLAM in Waco (2023), and honorable mentions in the 20th Kiejstut Bacewicz International Chamber Music Competition in Łódź (2019).
-He has also recently been announced a finalist in the International Seattle Piano Competition.
+Mr. Karwowski has won a number of prizes at national and international piano competitions and chamber music competitions, including 1st prize at the National MTNA Young Artist Competition (2022), 2nd prize at the 10th Seattle International Piano Competition (2024), 2nd prize at the San Antonio Young Artist Tuesday Musical Club Piano Competition (2024), a special prize for best performance of a Chopin Etude at the 11th Bösendorfer Piano Competition in Arizona (2025), 1st prize and special prizes at the Gloria Artis International Piano Competition in Vienna (2019), 1st prize and special prizes in the 3rd Siberian International Chopin Competition in Tomsk (2016), an honorable mention at the 16th International Liszt Competition in Los Angeles (2021), 1st prizes in national piano competitions for young pianists in Konin, Rybnik, Lodz and Krakow, Poland (2016), 2nd prize in the Central Texas songSLAM in Waco (2023), and honorable mentions in the 20th Kiejstut Bacewicz International Chamber Music Competition in Łódź (2019).
+Recently, Cezary won the University of Michigan SMTD Concerto Competition; this fall, he will perform Paderewski’s Piano Concerto in A minor with the University Symphony Orchestra in the historic Hill Auditorium.
+In 2022, he won the Baylor Concerto Competition and the Baylor Semper Pro Musica Solo Competition, leading to a performance of Chopin’s Second Piano Concerto with Maestro Miguel Harth-Bedoya and the Baylor Symphony Orchestra, as well as a solo performance at Carnegie Hall’s Weill Recital Hall.

 As a concerto soloist Mr. Karwowski has frequently performed with orchestras.
 In March 2023 he presented Chopin’s Piano Concerto in F minor with Baylor Symphony Orchestra under the baton of Miguel Harth-Bedoya.
 In 2019 he won the Academy of Music in Lodz Concerto Competition and performed with the Academy of Music in Lodz Symphony Orchestra under the baton of Tomasz Bugaj.
 He has also collaborated with the ,,Polish Camerata’’ orchestra under the baton of Marek Głowacki and performed among others: Mozart’s Piano Concerto in C major K. 503, and Chopin’s Rondo a la Krakowiak.
 During the Piano Festival in Bolzano – Bozen in 2017, Mr. Karwowski won the concerto prize and performed Mozart’s Piano Concerto in C major K. 415 in the Arturo Benedetti Michelangeli Hall at the Claudio Monteverdi Conservatory of Music.